nasearle/publishing-build-tools/en/concepts/introduction-to-progressive-web-app-architectures/index.md

 ### Registering a Service Worker

 Service worker caching should be considered a progressive enhancement.
-If you follow the model of conditionally registering a service worker only when supported by the browser (determined by <code>if('serviceWorker' in navigator)</code>), you get offline support on browsers with service workers and on browsers that do not support service workers, the offline-specific code is never called.
+If you follow the model of conditionally registering a service worker only when supported by the browser (determined by `if('serviceWorker' in navigator)`), you get offline support on browsers with service workers and on browsers that do not support service workers, the offline-specific code is never called.
 There's no overhead/breakage for older browsers.

 For an look at what's required to make your app work offline, see  [The Service Worker Lifecycle](https://developers.google.com/web/fundamentals/instant-and-offline/service-worker/lifecycle) and try the step-by-step PWA codelab  [Scripting the Service Worker](https://developers.google.com/web/fundamentals/instant-and-offline/service-worker/lifecycle).
 To see a complete, sophisticated implementation, see the service worker lifecycle management code in  [Github](https://github.com/GoogleChrome/sw-precache/blob/master/demo/app/js/service-worker-registration.js#L25).